April 30, 2018, by Carla

 It’s okay not to take the lead

 It is likely that other students will naturally ‘take the lead’ during the group exercise.
 If this happens, you may find you are asked your opinion as part of another student’s attempt to include you in the discussion.

 If you are put on the spot and haven’t quite formulated a full response, explain where you are up to in the thinking process to buy you more time.
 For instance, you could say: “I’m just making some notes about people’s suggestions so far, and thinking through a few ideas.”
 Alternatively, you could offer a rudimentary idea and then encourage others who may be more talkative to give feedback.
 This approach will demonstrate to the assessor how you process information and that you are actively listening to the discussions.

 Another common element of an assessment centre, is the presentation section.
 This can be nerve-wracking for the most confident student.
 Watch Luke’s top tips on staying calm and delivering a strong presentation here:

 Finally, remember that the assessors generally aren’t looking for the pushiest students

-They’re judging you on certain criteria that will help them recruit the most suitable candidates to their business.
+They’re judging you on certain criteria that will help them recruit the most suitable candidates for their business.
 Try not to think of yourself as being in competition against other students, because you aren’t!
-In fact, a good strategy that could make you feel more comfortable is to identify potential allies who have shared similar viewpoints to you.
+In fact, a good strategy that could make you feel more comfortable is to identify potential allies who have shared similar viewpoints with you.
 Think of the process more as an exam where you are in competition with yourself.

 If you would like further advice on what to expect at assessment centres, book an appointment with a member of our team.
 We also run mock assessment centres during term time.
-Find one here.